Radix Labs Design System

 Throughout every step of this process so far, I worked with my team’s engineers to co-create our design tokens, our colourspaces, and our typography.

 I started documenting our design system process using a shared Airtable.
-This table not only serves as a reference guide for components and design tokens, but also a project management tool to track our progress as we continue building the system out.
+This table not only serves as a reference guide for components and design tokens, but also a project management tool to track our progress as we continued building the system out.

 Here's a look at our design tokens table!